sfibich/terraform-azure-bootstrap/README.md

 ## Requirements

-- AZ Cli
+- The AZ CLI
-- An Azure Account
+- An Azure Subscription
 - Bash Shell

 ## Contents